shireenkahlon/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-This project will use R to perform a statistical analysis on vehicle production and manufacturing
+This project will use R to perform a statistical analysis on vehicle production and manufacturing.

 ## Linear Regression to Predict MPG
-The linear regression performed gives us statistics in which we can determine how miles-per-gallon (MPG) in the vehicles was influenced by a random factor or by specific factors, such as vehicle length, vehicle weight, spoiler angle, ground clearance or AWD.
+The linear regression performed gives us statistics in which we can determine how miles-per-gallon (MPG) in the vehicles was influenced by a random factor or by specific factors, such as vehicle length, vehicle weight, spoiler angle, ground clearance, or AWD.
 From these statistics gathered, we can see that vehicle length and ground clearance have some effect on the MPG in at least one vehicle.
 In other words, we can reject the null hypothesis on this finding.
 ![linear_regression](https://github.com/shireenkahlon/MechaCar_Statistical_Analysis/blob/main/screenshots/mechacar_linear_regression.png)

 By looking at the statistics provided in the image above, we can see that the slope is not 0.
 The r-squared value is 0.68, which means that 68% of predictions relevant to the data analyzed could be correct.
 The 0.68 r-squared value tells us that the slope will not be zero.
-An r-squared value of 0.68 can help us with predicting the MPG of MechaCar prototypes.
+The specified r-squared value can help us with predicting the MPG of MechaCar prototypes.
 However, in addition to the r-squared value, further regression statistical analyses and regression diagnostic studies would need to be conducted to gain a full picture of the data in front of us.

 ## Summary Statistics on Suspension Coils